Updating

 2

-, providing the location of the downloaded distribution package using the --file
+As the otrs system user, go to the /opt/otrs/bin directory and run the console script with the command Maint::System::Update, providing the location of the downloaded distribution package using the --file option:

 su - otrs cd /opt/otrs/bin ./otrs.Console.pl Maint::System::Update --file /path/otrs-community-edition-6.0.38.zip